 The Volkswagen Beetle achieved its near ubiquitous status in the automotive world in part by its long-running production; it was built and sold from 1938 until 2003, with more than 21 million cars built.
 The best-known economy car from German automotive company Volkswagen, the Beetle lives on to this day in the form of the Volkswagen New Beetle (a totally different car in terms of its modern day technology and engineering, but an important car for VW regardless because of its nostalgic value).
 Since the Beetle was sold throughout the world, many different versions of the car exist to suit various markets, but the car’s simplicity ultimately brings it all back together.

-The Volkswagen Beetle was designed from 1934 until 1938 by Ferdinand Porsche, under contract from Adolf Hitler.
-Hitler had very specific requirements, such as that the car had to be large enough to fit two adults and three children, but fuel economy had to meet a certain benchmark.
+The Volkswagen Beetle was designed from 1934 until 1938 by Ferdinand Porsche.
+There were very specific requirements, such as that the car had to be large enough to fit two adults and three children, but fuel economy had to meet a certain benchmark.
 Parts had to be inexpensive, readily available, and easy to replace, with an air-cooled engine to keep the mechanical systems simple.
 The Beetle was one of the first rear-engined cars, which later became one of Porsche’s best-known design elements.
 But because of World War II, it wasn’t produced in mass quantities until 1945.
 The Beetle didn’t earn its moniker right away; it was initially sold known just as the “Volkswagen” and it was called the “Volkswagen Type 1” within the company.
 The car was designed to attain and maintain decent speeds on the Autobahn, while being simple and inexpensive so that it could be affordable by average German citizens.

 The Super Beetle was introduced in 1971, marked by a new McPherson front suspension and a restyled nose.
 Super Beetles had a longer wheelbase, tighter turning radius, larger cargo compartment, larger rear window, bigger front brakes, and reverse lights integrated into the tail lights.
 Other styling and mechanical evolutions occurred throughout this era, such as a curved windshield, a fuel injected engine, rack and pinion steering, and several special limited editions.
 Eventually, more modern technology began to give the Beetle increasingly serious competition, including from Volkswagen’s own Golf (and Rabbit) hatchback, which was introduced in 1974.
 Though the Beetle outlasted nearly all of its air-cooled competition, demand for the car cooled to the point that Volkswagen announced the end of production in June of 2003.
 By this time, the original Beetle was no longer being sold in the United States, but Beetles were still being built in Puebla, Mexico, where the car was still popular.
 The last Beetle came off the production line on July 30, 2003.